coder/coder/docs/contributing/frontend.md

 ### What should I test?

-Choosing what to test is not always easier since there are a lot of flows and a lot of things can happen but definitely there are a few indicators that can help you with that.
+Choosing what to test is not always easy since there are a lot of flows and a lot of things can happen but these are a few indicators that can help you with that:

 - Things that can block the user
 - Reported bugs